Students and Learning

 Where will I live as an IECP student?

 Students can choose to live in Penn State dormitories or in apartments off campus.
 The IECP does not arrange housing for students, but works closely with UOGP to provide information to assist you in making your own arrangements.

 If students choose a dormitory, it is on a space available basis.
 Their space will not be reserved until the University receives the contract and the required deposit.
-If you choose to live off campus, UOGP can give guidance on how to find an apartment.
+We strongly recommend that IECP students consider the Global Engagement Community.

 Do IECP students have the opportunity to meet and get to know Americans?

 Yes.
 The program works with various groups and programs to help IECP students meet and interact with Americans.
 Global Connections is a community non-profit organization, affiliated with Penn State and the Centre County United Way with a long-standing tradition of promoting international cultural exchange in Centre County.

 Will I be able to use Penn State services and facilities?

 Yes.
 IECP students may use University facilities such as libraries, computer labs, the health care center, and, for a nominal fee, recreation and sports facilities.